eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sdn-computer-netwk.md

 		* error handling
 		* variety of network topologies
 		* variety of network routing algorithms
++ Knowledge of Internet protocols (e.g., TCP/IP, BGP, OSPF, TACACS, IPSEC, SNMP, SYSLOG)
++ Understanding of standard networking protocols and components such as: TCP/IP, HTTP, DNS, ICMP, the OSI Model, Subnetting, and Load Balancing
++ Knowledge of routing protocols such as BGP and OSPF
 + skill set:
 	- BLAH.
 + skill set: